In-House vs. BPO Healthcare Operations

 Cost Implications

-Cost considerations go beyond money and include risk management and compliance.
-In-house operations need ongoing monitoring and investment to keep up with regulations.
+Cost factors include not only money but also risk management and compliance.
+In-house operations require continuous monitoring and investments to comply with the regulatory framework.
 BPO providers can manage some of the compliance, letting healthcare organizations concentrate on core activities.

 Quality of Service Comparison